cyplo/cyplo/README.md

 ### Hi there 👋

+I'm slowly moving all my code from here to https://sr.ht/~cyplo/.
+I will still publish to GitHub, but treating it only as a mirror/PR tool.

 <!--
 **cyplo/cyplo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.